Rest ice compression elevation RICE Treatment are rest and immobilization not good practice?

 - An ice wrap was applied to one knee for an assigned time (5, 10, 15, 20, or 25 minutes).

 - Triple-phase bone scans of knees were obtained; average percentages of decrease in the iced knee for each of the five-time groups at each of the three phases of the bone scan were calculated and compared.

 - Mean decreases of 11.1% in soft tissue blood flow, and 5.1% in skeletal metabolism and blood flow were measured at 5 minutes;

 - At 25 minutes:

 - Maximum decreases of 29.5% in soft tissue blood flow and 20.9% in skeletal metabolism and blood flow, respectively, were obtained at 25 minutes.

-It is this type of research which lead to the acceptance that ice should only be applied in 20 minute intervals to AVOID soft tissue damage.
+It is this type of research that leads to the acceptance that ice should only be applied in 20-minute intervals to AVOID soft tissue damage.